|

 does the payment process work?

-final 50% will be charged on the day of your wedding.
-We accept
+The final 50% will be charged on the day of your wedding.

 Dear